Skip to main content

 Phase one

-The first phase of the CSF consultation has now concluded, and the results will be published in spring 2023.
+The first phase of the CSF consultation has now concluded, and the results were published in spring 2023.
 This phase consulted on,

 • What facilities should and should not be provided by the Trust